Four-af/socket_programming/README.md

 - Detecting whether the given string is palindrome or not.
 - Returning the datatype of client input.
 - Encryption and decption of client's message at server side in Rail Fence Cipher.
+- Encryption and decption of client's message at server side in Vigenère Cipher.

 ## How to run